More Insights you might find interesting

 Again, universal life insurance is not a perfect solution to the liquidity versus returns dilemma.
 But it is a useful tool that every HNWI should consider, especially since the upfront premiums can usually be financed through the family business.

 We have focused in this article on how universal life insurance can serve as a source of liquidity.
-But keep in mind that this is only one aspect of its overall benefits; the main ones being things like and wealth transfer.
+But keep in mind that this is only one aspect of its overall benefits; the main ones being things like legacy planning and wealth transfer.
 What’s great about certain universal life insurance plans is that they can add as a liquidity tap while still maintaining their primary protection advantages.
 This multi-faceted flexibility is what makes them such a valuable asset in every HNWI’s portfolio.

 If you’re interested to learn about how Manulife Signature Income (II) can help you with your liquidity needs, speak to one of our financial consultants today.

 Our Financial Consultant will be in touch with you soon.

 Here are some links you might find useful.

 These insurance products are underwritten by Manulife (Singapore) Pte.
 Ltd. (Reg.
 No. 198002116D).
 This article has not been reviewed by the Monetary Authority of Singapore.
 Buying a life insurance policy is a long-term commitment.
 There may be high costs involved if you terminate the policy early, and your policy's surrender value (if any) may be zero or less than the total premiums paid.
 This article is for your information only and does not consider your specific investment objectives, financial situation or needs.
 It is not a contract of insurance and is not intended as an offer or recommendation to purchase the plan.
 You can find the full terms and conditions, details, and exclusions for the mentioned insurance product(s) in the policy contract.